WenzeJin/WenzeJin/README.md

 ## Wenze Jin (金文泽)

-> I am an undergraduate student of School of Computer Science, Nanjing University.
+> I am an undergraduate student in School of Computer Science, Nanjing University.

 - 🔭 I’m currently working on software quility assurance, particularly focusing on testing approaches for specific software.

-- 🌱 I’m interested in software engineering & QA.
+- 🌱 I’m interested in SQA & SE.

 - ❓ Feel free to give me any suggestions.